 our team

-owner & berry picker & keeper of keys
+farmer & farm owner & berry picker

 Robert Zamora Phillips is a first generation Mexican-American farmer, business owner, avid forager, forest lover, and Prairie dweller.
 An overall rad-tad human.
 He is not about making foraging the priority but does love to take the journey and collect the berries.
-It’s not about the forage, It’s about the journey, and there happens to be a lot of berries and mushrooms that you can and can’t eat so he got educated and found out.
+It’s not about the forage, It’s about the journey. and there happens to be a lot of berries and mushrooms that you can and can’t eat so he got educated and found out.
 HE found that by putting nature at the forefront, your life and world is full of blossoms.
 Robert is patchwork’s longest standing employee and a worker turned owner. his love and dedication for patchwork farms is endlessly flowing.

 dani kosover ayala (they/she)

-farm lead & event coordinator & community cultivator
+farmer & event coordinator & community cultivator

 Dani is a queer Jewish farmer, artist, and ritualist of mixed Mexican, Eastern European, and Western Asian descent.
 As a lifelong student and activist, they bring years of experience as land steward in an urban setting, and are deeply committed to honoring the lifeways of their ancestors and the original peoples of Turtle Island.
 Her work centers on bridging the gaps between the body and earth, and evoking the Divine through land-based healing practices.
 Dani is also a passionate advocate for food sovereignty and healing through relationship with land, culture, and community.
 Through food, music, ritual, storytelling, and organizing, she works to imagine diasporic futures that prioritize community care, solidarity, and collective liberation.